centau/ecr/tut/crashcourse.md

 There is the *component type*, which represents a type of data, and there is the *component value*, which is a particular value associated with an entity.

-Component types are referenced using unique id returned by `ecr.component()`.
+Component types are referenced using unique ids returned by `ecr.component()`.
 You can typecast this to the type of value it is supposed to represent to use typechecking features.